mpartipilo/tikatours_src/data/extracted/content/regions/regions/guria/index.en.md

 </div>

 <div class="row content-row"><!-- 1218 (4)-->
-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1616 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1616 -->

 ### History

 As with much of western Georgia, Guria was once part of the legendary Kingdom of the Colchis tribe.
-Roman coins from the 3rd\-4th centuries have been found here and the remains of ancient burial mounds have also been found in the dunes along the Black Sea.
+Roman coins from the 3rd-4th centuries have been found here and the remains of ancient burial mounds have also been found in the dunes along the Black Sea.
 During the Middle Ages this part of Georgia was an independent principality governed by the Gurielis.

-Gurian people were very good horse\-riders and participated in Buffalo Bill’s Wild West Show.
+Gurian people were very good horse-riders and participated in Buffalo Bill’s Wild West Show.
 They traveled to Europe and America numerous times, starting their performances with Georgian songs and dances,

 ### Geography and climate

-Guria is bordered by Samegrelo to the north\-west, Imereti to the north, Samtskhe\- Javakheti to the east, Adjara and the Meskheti Mountain range to the south, and the Black Sea to the west.
+Guria is bordered by Samegrelo to the north-west, Imereti to the north, Samtskhe- Javakheti to the east, Adjara and the Meskheti Mountain range to the south, and the Black Sea to the west.
 It's capital is the town of Ozurgeti.